Accounting and tax

 Reporting and other compliances

 - All resident companies must file audited annual financial statements with the Registrar of Companies (ROC).
-Listed companies will, additionally, submit their statements to the Securities and Exchange Board of India (SEBI) and the Stock Exchange;
+Listed companies will, additionally, submit their unaudited quarterly financial results to the Securities and Exchange Board of India (SEBI) and the Stock Exchange;

-- Companies are also required to file their withholding tax returns quarterly and their service tax returns half-yearly (only applicable for service providers);
+- Companies are also required to file their withholding tax returns quarterly (only applicable for service providers);

 - Branch offices and liaison offices are required to file an Annual Activity Certificate every year with the RBI;